Patchanon51428/Patchanon51428/README.md

 In the first sprint, I added features such as hotel ratings and user comment sections.
 In the second sprint, we implemented payment functionality, including PromPay QR, credit cards, and debit cards.<br/>
 We managed tasks using man-hour estimates and story points.
 At the end of the project, I created test cases using Jest for unit testing and Cypress for end-to-end testing.<br/>
-I containerized the application with Docker and deployed it on Vercel. <br/>
+I containerized the application with Docker and then handed to deployment team to deploy it on Vercel. <br/>
 [website](https://kodjenggg-hotelbooking.vercel.app/hotels)